Vampire/javacord.github.io/README.md

 * `headline`: The headline of the article, displayed as `<h1>`.
 If not set, the title is used.

 # How to create changelogs
-Wiki articles are located in the `_changelog` folder.
+Changelogs are located in the `_changelog` folder.
 They have the following structure:
 ```
 ---
 title: "Version x.y.z"